basic-1/basic-1c/b1c/docs/reference.md

 `<statement_to_repeatN>`
 `WEND`

 Here `<logical_expr>` is a logical expression evaluated before every loop iteration.
-If the expression evaluates as `TRUE` interpreter executes code fragment between `WHILE` and `WEND` statements once and goes to the `WHILE` statement execution again.
+If the expression's result is `TRUE` the code fragment between `WHILE` and `WEND` statements executes once and execution control goes to the `WHILE` statement again.
 Statements within `WHILE` - `WEND` loop can include another loop called inner or nested.

 **Examples:**
 `REM print numbers from 0 to 3`